wp-plugins/absolute-links/readme.txt

 The plugin lets you return all links to their current permlink structure in the database, so if you choose to deactivate the plugin, things go back to the exact way they were.

+= SitePress =
+This plugin is part of [SitePress](http://sitepress.org) - a collection of plugins that turn WordPress into a fully featured multilingual content management system.

 == Installation ==

 1. Place the folder containing this file into the plugins folder